 An introduction section details the author’s story, and the book covers essential equipment and basics.
 Each recipe notes allergy tags clearly, so you can be confident and safe if you’re working with any food allergies or sensitivities.

 This cookbook makes paleo easy with one-vessel meals.
 These vessels include stockpots, sheet pans, skillets, and electric pressure cookers, lending plenty of variety to your meal routine.
 There are even a handful of 15-minute recipes for those days you’re extra time-crunched.
 The book also includes pantry basics and essential kitchen equipment, so you can be sure your kitchen is well-stocked with paleo-friendly ingredients so you can be ready to go.

-For those new to the paleo diet, a helpful introduction section explains the basics and health benefits of the diet.
+For those new to the paleo diet, a helpful introduction section explains the basics and benefits of the diet.
 Recipes like Lemon Blueberry Pancakes, Chocolate Chia Pudding Bowl, and Sweet Potato Hash and Eggs will have you re-thinking just how much you can do with one cooking vessel.

 Best Bowls: Unbelievabowl Paleo

 There’s a good reason that bowls have become a popular meal option recently; from the ease (fewer dishes) to the Instagram appeal (who doesn’t love a tidy bowl shot full of vibrant produce?), these power bowls lend themselves quite well to the paleo diet.
 This cookbook goes beyond the usual salad bowls, proving that there are many more bowl recipe opportunities to be had, like in desserts (Microwave Double Chocolate Cake Bowl anyone?) and even comfort foods like meatloaf (who wouldn’t want to try the Perfect Meatloaf and Mashed Potato Bowl on a cold winter evening?).